 A.2 MC service UE configuration data

-MC service UE configuration data has to be known by an MC service UE after MC service authorization.
-The CSC-4 reference point is used for configuration between the configuration management server and the configuration management client on the MC service UE when the MC service UE is on-network.
+MC service UE configuration data has to be known by an MC service UE or N3GPP device after MC service authorization.
+The CSC-4 reference point is used for configuration between the configuration management server and the configuration management client on the MC service UE or N3GPP device when the MC service UE is on-network.

 MC service UE configuration data can be configured offline using the CSC-11 reference point.